goldstack/goldstack/workspaces/templates/packages/app-nextjs-bootstrap/README.md

 ## Deployment

-This module can be packaged up and deployed to the deployments specified in `goldstack.json`.
-Note that deployment will only work _after_ the infrastructure for the respective deployment has been stood up.
-To deploy your module, run the following script:
+This template can be packaged up and deployed to the deployments specified in `goldstack.json`.
+Note that deployment will only work *after* the infrastructure for the respective deployment has been stood up.
+To deploy your package, run the following script:

 ```bash
 yarn deploy [deploymentName]